violabs/picard/.ai/working/Specification.md

 Map: unique values on key name will be kept during a merge

-MatchConditions is a list of conditions that must be met for a request to be validated.
-Match conditions filter requests that have already been matched by the rules, namespaceSelector, and objectSelector.
+matchConditions is a list of conditions that must be met for a request to be validated.
+Match conditions filter requests that have already been matched by the matchConstraints.
 An empty list of matchConditions matches all requests.
 There are a maximum of 64 match conditions allowed.

 If a parameter object is provided, it can be accessed via the params handle in the same manner as validation expressions.